Austroderia richardii: Cultivation

-Austroderia richardii is widely cultivated in temperate regions for its plumes of silvery white inflorescences that appear in summer and last until well into winter, and grow to 60 cm.
+A. richardii is widely cultivated in temperate regions for its plumes of silvery white inflorescences that appear in summer and last until well into winter, and grow to 60 cm.
 Like its relatives it is much used in dried flower arrangements.
 It has gained the Royal Horticultural Society's Award of Garden Merit.

-Austroderia richardii is the only native New Zealand species in the genus Austroderia that is offered for sale within New Zealand.
+A. richardii is the only native New Zealand species in the genus Austroderia that is offered for sale within New Zealand.
 It is often sold for its ornamental value and is very hard to obtain therefore is only available through nurseries that specialize in native plants.
-Austroderia richardii generally grows in clumps of around five or six plants.
+A. richardii generally grows in clumps of around five or six plants.
 This is likely due to the way the seeds are dispersed, through wind dispersal.
 It acts as a good wind-break for stock as they grow in clumps and are very hardy plants that can withstand many weather conditions.
 Botanists will often remove the old stalks that are no longer flowering so that they have a more appealing look and act as an ornamental feature in a garden or in their natural habitats.

-To break the dormancy of Austroderia richardii species it is suggested that they undergo stratification of the seed by chilling it.
+To break the dormancy of A. richardii species it is suggested that they undergo stratification of the seed by chilling it.
 The seed is placed in water overnight to soak, once this has occurred it is drained and then kept moist in a refrigerator for around a 4-week period.
 After this period the seed will be able to germinate and propagate into seedlings.
 Toetoe can also be propagated by division.
 Juvenile plants are easy to divide and grow more effectively in comparison to mature plants.